 Your spreadsheet must include three columns: (1) Name, (2) Pos, (3) Team

-Try a mock draft to see how these three data fields show up in the draft room.
-In essence, the name is large and bold and the position/team appear just below and smaller.
+Try a mock draft to see how these three data fields appear in the draft room.

 The column headings must appear in row 1 and match the following: